wlerin/feralfilehosting/Feral Wiki/Software/Plex/readme.md

 Plex.tv account:
 ---

-> **Important note:**  It is a requirement of this guide that you have an active plex.tv account.
+> **Important note:**  It is a requirement of this guide that you have already created and activated a [plex.tv](https://plex.tv/) account.

-If you have not already create an account with plex.tv please do so now.
+If you have not already created an account with [plex.tv](https://plex.tv/) please do so now.

 [https://plex.tv/users/sign_in](https://plex.tv/users/sign_in)